Constellation-Labs/metagraph-examples/examples/voting-poll/sample-ui/README.md

 ## Description

 This is a demo application built using Next.js 14 and npm.
-The application allows users to create polls and vote on them using their Constellation DAG wallet.
-Users can only vote if they have a balance in their wallet.
+The application allows users to create polls and vote on them using their Stargazer DAG wallet.
+Users can only vote if they have balance in their wallet.

 ## Features

 + Create new polls
 + Vote on existing polls
-+ Authentication via Constellation DAG wallet
++ Authentication via Stargazer DAG wallet
 + Check wallet balance before voting

 ## Prerequisites